 Piedade / Calheta de Nesquim / Manhenha

-It is a more remote zone and needs more margin for driving.
-On good days, it can pay off a lot, but with a more unstable reading, it is better to leave with flexibility and a backup option ready.
+This is a more remote area that requires some margin for driving.
+On good days it can be very rewarding, but when the reading is more unstable, it is wise to go with flexibility and a backup plan ready.

 Practical readings that make sense on Pico